mottalrd/hash_dig_and_collect/README.md

 Hash#dig_and_collect, a new utility method to navigate even more complex nested hashes without messing up your code.

 See the details of the why in this [Blog post](http://www.alfredo.motta.name/making-ruby-hashdig-even-more-awesome-introducing-hashdig_and_collect).
-The typical usage is for these type of scenarios:

 ```
 client_with_many_addresses = {